MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-ios.md

 ### 1. Add the Mobile Center Push module

+Please follow the [Get started](~/sdk/getting-started/react-native.md) section if you haven't set up and started the SDK in your application, yet.
 The Mobile Center SDK is designed with a modular approach – you only need to integrate the services that you're interested in.

 #### Integrate the SDK automatically

 The default integration of the SDK uses Cocoapods for iOS.
-We recommend this approach, but if you don't wish to use Cocoapods, you'll need to integrate the SDK manually.

 1. Open a Terminal and navigate to the root of your React Native project, then enter the following to add Mobile Center Push to the app: